FoodAdvisorProject/FoodAdvisorDocs/FoodAdvisorServer/ServerHTTP_API.md

 The creator of the Article has '''seller_id==0'''

 - Method: GET /getArticleTravel
-- Return: a list of [Transaction](#Transaction)s in case of success, error description else.
+- Return: a list of [Transaction](#Transactions) in case of success, error description else.
 - Fields:
  - tran_id LONG